 - List-based retargeting

-This is the most common strategy utilized by most companies.
+This is the most common insurance agency retargeting strategy utilized by most companies.
 This is the process we previously explained; when anyone visits your agency’s website, they’re “tagged” through a pixel provided by a retargeting platform.
 This process enables you to serve them ads through various ad exchanges.

 What makes this such an interesting strategy is that you can create refined retargeting campaigns based on the landing pages that users viewed.
 So if a user checked out your employee benefits page but didn’t request a quote because they’re still researching options, you can use a retargeting campaign to keep your agency at the top of their mind wherever they go online.

-List-based retargeting, also known as “CRM Retargeting”, utilizes email addresses as the basis for who your retargeting campaign will populate ads for online.
+List-based insurance agency retargeting, also known as “CRM Retargeting”, utilizes email addresses as the basis for who your retargeting campaign will populate ads for online.

 In this case, a retargeting vendor will use a network of data partners to tag a user based on their email address.
 This approach has various use cases.
 It’s a great way to re-engage with leads that haven’t visited your site in a while.
 It’s also a great strategy for advertising sales promotions, new product offerings, or upselling to existing customers.